projectlighthouse logoprojectlighthouse

 CLI

-Validate your skills with lux
+Validate your skills with luxctl

 Hand-picked projects are designed to challenge you and validate your skills.
 Use Lux CLI tool to test your solutions and gain XPs.